yunjay/Return-of-the-One-Bit/README.md

 3D rendering showcase of dithering shaders inspired by the game *Return of the Obra Dinn* by Lucas Pope, which features two-color dithering graphics.

-*Please Wait for the .gifs to load.*
+*Please wait for the .gifs to load.*

 ## Features